-Certain TVA employees contributed to the appearance of preferential treatment by: (1) bypassing the standard committee review which was intended to provide another layer of scrutiny; and (2) bringing in a high-level TVA executive as ombudsman to negotiate with Blackberry representatives creating the impression with lower-level employees that TVA executives wanted the Blackberry application granted.
+Certain TVA employees contributed to the appearance of preferential treatment by: (1) denying both to the media and initially to the OIG any contact by Shuler about Blackberry when, in fact, they knew or should have known that there had been contact; (2) bypassing the standard committee review which was intended to provide another layer of scrutiny; and (3) bringing in a high-level TVA executive as ombudsman to negotiate with Blackberry representatives creating the impression with lower-level employees that TVA executives wanted the Blackberry application granted.

-Congressman Shuler contributed to the appearance of preferential treatment by continuing to pursue water access for Blackberry while a part owner of Blackberry and while sitting on a congressional committee with direct oversight of the very agency from which Blackberry was seeking a permit for water access.
-The appearance of preferential treatment was exacerbated by Shuler's representatives dropping Shuler's name with TVA employees.
+Congressman Shuler contributed to the appearance of preferential treatment by continuing to pursue water access for Blackberry while a part owner of Blackberry and while sitting on a congressional committee with direct oversight of the agency from which Blackberry was seeking a permit for water access.

+The appearance of preferential treatment was exacerbated by: (1) Shuler calling TVA's CEO Tom Kilgore complaining about the lack of action on the permit; and (2) Shuler's representatives dropping Shuler's name with TVA employees.